-- has 56 more times the vitamin B12 of a beef steak.
+- It has 56 more times the vitamin B12 of a beef steak.

-- contains the same calcium as three serves of cheese.
+- The same calcium as three serves of cheese.

-- contains the iron of 12 cups of spinach.
+- It contains the iron of 12 cups of spinach.

-- has the vitamin C equivalent of 1.4kgs* of oranges.
+- Vitamin C equivalent of 1.4kgs* of oranges.

-- has 11 times more iron than red kidney beans.
+- 11 times more iron than red kidney beans.

-- contains 50 times more vitamin B12 than an Atlantic salmon.
+- 50 times more vitamin B12 than an Atlantic salmon.

-- has 11 times more vitamin C than 100ml of orange juice.
+- Eleven times more vitamin C than 100ml of orange juice.

-- contains as much calcium as one litre of milk.
+- As much calcium as one litre of milk.

-- has the same vitamin C as half a kilo of red capsicums.
+- The same vitamin C as half a kilo of red capsicums.

-- contains four times as much calcium as almonds.
+- Four times as much calcium as almonds.

 Buy your Super Greens here!